gnomonunes/head-first-design-patterns-in-php/README.md

 # Head First Design Patterns in PHP

-This is a work-in-progress PHP version of the code examples from the book [Head First Design Patterns](http://www.headfirstlabs.com/books/hfdp/), originally.
+This is a work-in-progress PHP version of the code examples from the book [Head First Design Patterns](http://www.headfirstlabs.com/books/hfdp/).

 The book is based on Java, but I decided to implement the examples in PHP for study purposes.